 Correcting any pH deficiencies can take some time and work.
 Lime is traditionally used to make soil less acid, sulfur less alkaline.
 For detailed instructions go here, and here.
 More good information on measuring and correcting soil pH is here.

-It’s also important to test your soil for the big three in plant nutrition: nitrogen, phosphorous and potassium.
-Again there are kits available for testing at home as well as electronic testers that will give you a good idea of any deficiencies you may need to correct.
+It’s also important to test for the big three in plant nutrition: nitrogen (N), phosphorous (P) and potassium (K).
+Again there are home kits available as well as electronic meters that will give you a good idea of any deficiencies you may need to correct.
 Start here to reinvigorate your soil with the macronutrients your garden may need.

-Correcting soil nutrient deficiencies is a big topic.
+Correcting nutrient deficiencies is a big topic.
 But the first step is to discover them.
-Start your springtime planting activities with soil testing.
+Start your springtime planting activities by checking your soil.
 You’ll be glad, come harvest time, that you did.